DavidLakeT/DavidLakeT/README.md

 - ⚙️ MySQL, Docker, AWS, Azure DevOps, PostgreSQL, Redis.

 ## A little bit of everything
-- 🌱 I’m currently learning about Blockchain.
+- 🌱 I’m currently learning about Cybersecurity.
-- 💡 I'm interested in working in Web3 industry.
+- 💡 I'm interested in building secure and reliable software.
 - 💬 Talk to me about books. 📚

 ## Contact